migiesmith/Life-Adrift/README.md

 X to interact.

-D to plant buffle berry seeds
+D to plant buffleberry seeds

 ####Additional Screenshots